ndriqimlahu/moonlight-tizen/README.md

 Moonlight it allows you to stream your collection of games, programs, or your full desktop from your powerful PC to your Samsung TV running **Tizen OS 5.5 or higher**.

 Check out the [Moonlight Wiki](https://github.com/ndriqimlahu/moonlight-tizen/wiki) for more details, setup guides, or troubleshooting steps.

+## About

+This project originally started as a **WASM port** for Tizen TV created by the [Samsung Developers Forum](https://github.com/SamsungDForum/moonlight-chrome).
+They demonstrated how Moonlight could run on Tizen OS by converting the original Native Client module to WebAssembly, enabling raw TCP/UDP socket access for networking, reimplementing the video and audio pipelines using the Tizen WASM Player to leverage hardware acceleration, and fully adapting the application to the Tizen web environment (see their [full article](https://developer.samsung.com/smarttv/develop/extension-libraries/webassembly/game-streaming-on-tizen-tv-with-wasm.html) for technical details).

+Although it remained only a proof-of-concept at that stage, the work was later taken much further by [KyroFrCode](https://github.com/KyroFrCode/moonlight-chrome-tizen), who expanded and transformed it into a **fully installable** Tizen application, simplifying the complex build and compilation process for users.
+However, the application became outdated, lacking new features and still containing several long-standing bugs that affected usability.

+In **September 2023**, I started development on a [fork repository](https://web.archive.org/web/20231101171228/https://github.com/ndriqimlahu/moonlight-chrome-tizen), where I made significant changes, including a **brand-new app logo** and **extensive improvements** focused on delivering a modern, reliable, and user-friendly experience.
+When the [upstream repository](https://github.com/KyroFrCode/moonlight-chrome-tizen) became inactive and was eventually abandoned, I moved all my work to this new dedicated repository as a fresh and **standalone continuation** of that fork, offering a cleaner structure, easier maintenance, and greater flexibility for future development (see [this entry](https://github.com/ndriqimlahu/moonlight-tizen/wiki/Frequently-Asked-Questions#does-this-repository-originate-from-another-fork) in the FAQ section for more details).

+Since then, [this repository](https://github.com/ndriqimlahu/moonlight-tizen) has been actively maintained with frequent updates.
+Over time, I have refactored the codebase, updated core libraries, fixed bugs, polished the UI/UX, and introduced many new features and improvements.
+Thanks to more than two years of dedicated work, this has become the **most enhanced and feature-rich Moonlight client** available for Samsung Tizen TVs.

 ## Prerequisites